MLV-WIP/weather-data/README.md

 # Local Weather App

-A beautiful, responsive weather application that displays comprehensive weather data with dynamic background images that reflect current weather conditions.
-The app runs locally and provides detailed 7-day forecasts with temperature, precipitation, humidity, and air quality information.
+A beautiful, responsive weather application that displays comprehensive weather data with dynamic rotating background images that reflect current weather conditions.
+Fully containerized with Docker for easy deployment, the app runs locally and provides detailed 7-day forecasts with temperature, precipitation, humidity, and air quality information.

 ## Features